rokbenko/ai-playground/milvus-tutorials/2-Attu_gui_for_milvus_starter/README.md

 ## Short description

-Instructions on how to set up Attu, a GUI for Milvus.
+Instructions on how to run Attu, a GUI for Milvus, using Docker.

 <br>